moeenah/tinyApp/README.md

 TinyApp is a dope full stack web application built with node

-Register an account or login and create a custom tinyURL for any link on the internet
+Register an account or login, and create a custom tinyURL for any link on the internet

 ## Final Product